- Diseases, Disorders & Conditions

 Somehow it seems that we didn't take germs as seriously as we do now.

-Health officials now say that the best way to prevent our germs from infecting others is to cough or sneeze into our elbows.
+Health officials now say that when you can't cough or sneeze into a tissue, the best way to prevent our germs from infecting others is to cough or sneeze into our elbows.
 I think the word is getting out.

 I know I see more and more people doing that…just before they lick their fingers and hand some poor cashier their money.

-Do You Lick Your Fingers To Separate Money or Pages, Etc?
+Do You Lick Your Fingers To Separate Money Or Pages?

 Health organizations such as the Centers For Disease Control and Prevention (CDC) and the National Institutes of Health (NIH) offer a laundry list of actions that result in the need for hand washing; and a thinking person can come up with a gazillion more.